Forward-UIUC-2022S/Peiran-Wang-cs411project-data-dashboard/README.md

 # Sample Layout
 ### About
 Provide basic implementation of layout for final project.
-See comments in CSS file to know how to adjust.
+See comments in CSS file in ```assets``` to know how to adjust.